bushlab-ucl/DirectNeuralBiasing/dnb/validation/README.md

-# Offline Validation — Quick Start
+# Running the offline detector on your recordings

-This folder contains everything needed to run the slow-wave detector on existing recordings and produce detection logs for visual validation.
+Hey Dan — this walks you through running the slow-wave detector on real `.ns6` recordings and getting detection logs you can validate by eye.

-&nbsp;

----

-&nbsp;

-## What you need

-- Python 3.11+ (already on the lab machine)
-- The `DirectNeuralBiasing` repo (already cloned)
-- One or more `.ns6` or `.npz` recordings
+The whole thing is one Jupyter notebook.
+You edit two lines at the top (your file paths and which channel), then run all cells.
+It spits out a CSV per file with sample indices you can look up in the raw recording.

 &nbsp;